 Housing costs in Paramount are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Paramount is a blue-collar town, with 36.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Paramount is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Paramount who work in office and administrative support (15.35%), sales jobs (9.76%), and food service (6.27%).
+When you are in Paramount, you'll notice that it is more blue-collar than most other communities in America.
+35.28% of Paramount’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Paramount is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Paramount who work in office and administrative support (14.99%), sales jobs (10.05%), and maintenance occupations (6.56%).

 Paramount is an extremely ethnically-diverse city.
 The people who call Paramount home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Paramount, accounting for 79.92% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Paramount residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Paramount include Irish, German, French , and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Paramount, accounting for 80.41% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Paramount residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Paramount include Irish, German, Italian, and African.

 The most common language spoken in Paramount is Spanish.
 Other important languages spoken here include English and Tagalog.